SandyUndefined/Algo-Trading/README.md

 # Trade-AI
-This AI will look into charts and patterns and give signals on plateforms.
+This AI will look into charts and patterns and give signals on platforms.